Feeding our Horses Healthy

 Modern farming practices over the last half-century have significantly reduced soil quality ...

-• which has profoundly reduced nutrient levels in plants/crops.
+profoundly reduced nutrient levels in plants/crops.
+Which means, this profoundly affects

 Everything starts with the gut, and how we feed our horses.
 Ultra-processed food, changes to soil, environmental toxins ... all have collectively caused an epidemic of nutrient deficiencies.

-We’re not affiliated with any feed company.
-No backhanders, no benefits, no nice lunches or exclusive deals.
-Everything we recommend is grounded in nearly 20 years of dedicated research, always with one clear goal – the wellbeing of the horse.
+Our recommendations here are just our own opinion.
+We’re not affiliated with any feed company - no benefits, no nice lunches, no exclusive deals.
+Everything here is grounded in 20-years of dedicated research, and always with one clear goal – the wellbeing of the horse.

 So why have we included such a long section on feed?
 Because it matters – a lot.
 So much of what goes wrong with our horses starts with their gut health and what we put in their feedbowl.
 And let’s face it – navigating the feed world can feel like crossing a minefield.